Osaka City 大阪市

 2 Applications of Municipal Housing for Single Parent Families, Elderly Persons, and Families that have Persons with Disabilities

-For those who reside in Osaka City (have a residence certificate in Osaka City) and fulfill the requirements are able to apply for Single parent housing, Specifically designed housing or housing with care services for the Senior Citizens, Accessible homes or housing with care services for disabled people and wheelchair users.
+Those who reside in Osaka City (have a residence certificate registered in Osaka City) and meet the requirements are able to apply for single-parent housing, senior housing, specially designed housing for seniors, senior housing with monitoring services, housing for people with disabilities, specially designed housing for wheelchair users, housing for people with disabilities with monitoring services, and monitored housing for regular wheelchair users.
 Applications are accepted every year in early May.

 Application Forms and Inquiries